 Kromek D3S shortlisted by The Engineer for their Collaboration to Innovate Award.

-The D3S wearable RIID, our gamma neutron detector for first responders, border security and nuclear terrorism protection has been shortlisted in The Engineer Collaboration to Innovate Awards.
+The D3S wearable RIID, our gamma neutron detector for first responders, border security and nuclear terrorism protection has been shortlisted for The Engineer Collaboration to Innovate Award.
 The development of the D3S involved collaboration with the Defence Advanced Research Projects Agency (DARPA), Two Six Labs and PSI (Physical Sciences Inc), as well as end-users and other stakeholders.